MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/upgrade-verify-apps-flows.md

 1. If you select an app, it opens in PowerApps Studio, and prompts you to upgrade the app.

-    - If you select to upgrade the app, a draft copy of the app is created and connected to the test database with the latest version of CDS for Apps.
+    - If you select **Get my app ready**, a draft copy of the app is created and connected to the test database with the latest version of CDS for Apps.

         ![Upgrade app](media/upgrade-app-01.png)

-    - If you select **Skip for now**, you’ll be prompted again to upgrade the app the next time you (or anyone who has edit permissions) open the app for editing.
+    - If you select **Not right now**, you’ll be prompted again to upgrade the app the next time you (or anyone who has edit permissions) opens the app for editing.
 If you’re editing the app when the environment administrator starts the upgrade processes, it’s highly recommended that you save and publish your ongoing work and then select the option to upgrade the app.
 The draft